 A resilient world would promote biological, landscape, social and economic diversity.
 Diversity is a major source of future options and of a system’s capacity to respond to change.

-- A resilient world possesses tight feedbacks.
+A resilient world possesses tight feedbacks.
 Feedbacks allow us to detect thresholds before we cross them.
-Globalisation is leading to delayed feedbacks that were once tighter.
+Globalization is leading to delayed feedbacks that were once tighter.
 For example, people of the developed world receive weak feedback signals about the consequences of their consumption.

-- A resilient world places an emphasis on learning, experimentation, locally developed rules, and embracing change.
-When rigid connections and behaviours are broken, new opportunities open up and new resources are made available for growth.
+A resilient world places an emphasis on learning, experimentation, locally developed rules, and embracing change.
+When rigid connections and behaviors are broken, new opportunities open up and new resources are made available for growth.

 This will be a very tall order in a panarchic future.

 Bob Prechter has also spent decades studying the structure of nested cycles, but in his case in financial markets, carrying on the work of RN Elliott, who established the field in the 1930s.
 Elliott painstakingly documented motive (impulse) and corrective patterns which unfold at all degrees of trend simultaneously – from small moves completing in minutes to larger cycles playing out over months, years, decades and longer.
 Elliott noted that motive waves in the direction of the one larger trend occur in fives, while corrective waves counter to the one larger trend form threes or multiples thereof.